On Clarity in Financial Analysis

 Visualisation as analytical reasoning

-When used during analysis, visualisation can actively create clarity by revealing patterns, testing structure, and surfacing relationships.
+When used during analysis, visualisation can actively surface and stabilise clarity by revealing patterns, testing structure, and exposing relationships.
 In this role, visualisation is part of thinking itself.

 Visualisation as communication